There will most definitely come a time when a pool’s water needs to be drained either for pool closing, repairs, replaster, or vinyl replacement.

 Draining Your Pool Water Below the Skimmer

-There are essentially three ways to drain pool water below the skimmer.
+There are three ways to drain pool water below the skimmer.
 This applies to both inground and above-ground.
 Combining all three should allow you to drain as much as is needed.

 • Through the pool pump and filter (only recommended for partial drains above the skimmer line)